 Included in our all-inclusive stay at the Medhufushi Island Resort in the Maldives were free snorkeling and line-fishing excursions.
 Since the house reef was bleached in the El Nino event in 1998, it wasn’t exactly teeming with sea life.

-Instead, the resort offered free snorkelling trips to a thriving and colourful coral reef a short boat ride away.
+Instead, the resort offered free snorkeling trips to a thriving and colorful coral reef a short boat ride away.
 Not being a very strong swimmer, I was nervous.
-It was the first time in my life going snorkelling.
+It was the first time in my life going snorkeling.
 I hoped I wouldn’t panic, as I tend to when I’m underwater or short of breath.

 I was pleasantly surprised to find the experience quite enjoyable, once I relaxed and let myself float on the surface.
 I did hang on to the rope anchoring the boat as long as I could until I felt brave enough to slip away into the water without anything to hold on to.

 Of course, we wore life jackets, so there was no chance of sinking.
 I explored the coral reef, keeping one eye on my child who was swimming a few feet away.

 The corals were drenched in color and swarming with little fish darting in and out of the crevices while shimmering blue tang fish (Paracanthurus hepatus) swam among the branches leisurely.
 Blue tangs became famous thanks to the Pixar movie, Finding Dory.

 The experience left me feeling mildly exhilarated and slightly giddy.
 I was sad when it came time to leave.

 I wasn’t very excited about the line-fishing excursion since I wasn’t planning to catch any fish myself.
 Even though I eat fish, the sight of a dying fish, leaping and flopping about in its death throes, does not induce hunger pangs in me.
 On the contrary, it makes me lose my appetite altogether.